Recruitment Agencies VS Job Portals: When should you engage recruiters?

 - Dilution of quality

 Everyone has access to the Internet these days, making it very easy for people to apply for jobs online.
-Although this is generally a positive thing, easy application processes mean more applicants for each listing.
-Not all of them are serious about the role they are applying for.
+Although this is generally a positive thing, easy application processes mean there will be more applicants for each listing, and not all of them are serious about the role they are applying for.
 Some may also ‘just try’ applying despite being unqualified or unsuitable for the job because just clicking is so easy.
 As a result, you’ll end up with a diluted talent pool of applicants to choose from.

-Another disadvantage of receiving a large number of applications is that you will have to sift through them personally.
-This means that you will have to devote time to vet through these applications and then contact the candidates you have selected and arrange to meet up with them on top of all the other work you have to do.
+Another disadvantage of receiving a large number of applications is that you will have to personally sift through them.
+This means that on top of all the other work you have to do, you will have to devote time to vet through these applications and then contact the candidates you have selected and arrange to meet up with them.
 This means your busy schedule will have to be further jam-packed with interviews with interested job seekers.